Textual analysis is the process of gathering and examining qualitative data to understand what it’s about.

-Fortunately, developments in the sub-fields of Artificial Intelligence (AI) like machine learning and Natural Language Processing (NLP) are creating unprecedented opportunities to process and analyze large collections of data.
+Fortunately, developments in the sub-fields of Artificial Intelligence (AI) like machine learning and natural language processing (NLP) are creating unprecedented opportunities to process and analyze large collections of text data.

-Thanks to algorithms trained with machine learning it is possible to perform a myriad of tasks that involve analyzing text, like topic classification (automatically tagging texts based on their content), feature extraction (identifying specific characteristics in a text) and sentiment analysis (recognizing the emotions that underlie a given text).
-One of the best things about this is that you don’t necessarily need to have coding skills – getting started with text analysis can be quite straightforward.
+Thanks to algorithms trained with machine learning it is possible to perform a myriad of tasks that involve analyzing text, like topic classification (automatically tagging texts by topic), feature extraction (identifying specific characteristics in a text) and sentiment analysis (recognizing the emotions that underlie a given text).

 Below, we’ll dive into textual analysis with machine learning, what it is and how it works, and reveal its most important applications in business and academic research:

 Let’s start with the basics!

 While similar to text analysis, textual analysis is mainly used in academic research to analyze content related to media and communication studies, popular culture, sociology, and philosophy.

 In this case, the purpose of textual analysis is to understand the cultural and ideological aspects that underlie a text and how they are connected with the particular context in which the text has been produced.
 In short, textual analysis consists of describing the characteristics of a text and making interpretations to answer specific questions.